-Scott Cheney is Credential Engine’s first Executive Director where he leads the organization’s efforts to bring transparency to credentials and reveal the marketplace of credentials.
+Scott Cheney is Credential Engine’s first Chief Executive Officer where he leads the organization’s efforts to bring transparency to credentials and reveal the marketplace of credentials.
 Scott has over 25 years of experience in and brings a multi-faceted perspective to, developing the skills of the U.S. workforce to meet the needs of the economy.

 Prior to Credential Engine, he served as the Policy Director for Workforce, Economic Development, and Pensions for Senator Patty Murray and the Senate Health, Education, Labor and Pensions (HELP) Committee.
 He led the reauthorization of the country’s central workforce development legislation, the Workforce Innovation and Opportunity Act.
 Scott also led the Senator’s work to reauthorize Perkins, expand registered apprenticeships, provide training for ex-offenders to support successful re-entry, formalize research and evaluation standards at the Department of Labor, enhance services and resources for dislocated workers, modernize unemployment insurance, and better align workforce and economic development in distressed regions around the country.
 Previous positions with the Senator’s office include serving as a Senior Advisor on the Senate Budget Committee, and as her Staff Director for the HELP Subcommittee on Employment and Workplace Safety.